 This book matters because it makes distributed systems tangible through small composable building blocks rather than through abstract diagrams of ten services.

-In real design work, the chapter shows how sidecar, ambassador, scatter/gather, work queues, and batch approaches combine into practical workflows, and what they immediately imply for idempotency, retry safety, and observability.
+In real design work, the chapter shows how neighboring containers, local mediators, request fan-out, work queues, and batch processing combine into practical flows.

-In interviews and engineering discussions, it helps present patterns as a way to simplify a system without hiding the real constraints and weak points of the architecture behind them.
+In interviews and engineering discussions, it helps present patterns as a way to simplify a system without hiding the real constraints and weak spots behind them.

 Practical value of this chapter